 Is It a Good Idea to be a Serial Lottertusiast?

-It starts very simple – you play one lottery game.
+It starts very simply – you play one lottery game.
 You have fun.
 You win some.
 Suddenly, you start thinking about trying another game in an attempt to increase your chances of hitting the jackpot.
 You’re now playing two games at the same time.
-But new and new lottery options spring to the limelight constantly!
+But new and new lottery options spring into the limelight constantly!
 And you hear about new winners.
 You’re tempted to try them all!
 Is it a good idea to be a serial lottertusiast (we made that word up – sounds cool, right)?

 This is probably one of the oldest questions in the magical lottery world – is it better to spend one dollar on 10 different games or 10 dollars on just one game that could eventually give you a bigger payout?
 Is it?
 We’re glad you’ve asked.
-Let us try to find the answer to the age-old, multiple lottery games dilemma.
+Let us try to find the answer to the age-old, multiple lottery game dilemma.

 One Ticket for Many Games, Many Tickets for One Game?